Zuko Blog

 Some data

-Take for following data for a credit card field, taken from Zuko's form analytics data:
+Take the following form tracking data for a credit card field, taken from Zuko's form analytics:

 We can see that over 40% of users who interact with either version of this card field have to return to it at least once.
 We can also see that for abandoned sessions in this form, users return to the Credit Card field at least twice - that trying to enter credit card information three times (2 field returns means a user interacted once, then came back twice, making 3 in total).